diamondIPP/proteus/test/README.md

     ./run_reco.sh ${dataset}

-To simplify tests, each script is independent from previous steps and can be run on its one.
+To simplify tests, each script is independent from previous steps and can be run on its own.
 E.g. the dut alignment will start from an initial geometry where the telescope planes are already in the correct correction; the reconstruction code will use the true simulated geometry.